mgrolinger/plantumlstubber/README.md

 e.g. `$MODULE_WORKING_DIR$` in Intellij: ![](documentation/Intellij_Config.png)

 ## Future Plans
-* The support of plantuml version prior to 1.2020.7 is dropped soon from this application, as the old way of functions is not really working.
+* The support of plantuml version prior to 1.2020.7 will be dropped soon from this application, as the old way of functions is not really working.
 I use the new version exclusively and as far as I know I am the only one so...

 _last update 21.07.2020_